Bodø Municipality: Geography

 The municipality lies just north of the Arctic Circle where the midnight sun is visible from 1 June to 13 July.
 Due to atmospheric refraction, there is no true polar night in Bodø, but because of the mountains south of Bodø, the sun is not visible in parts of the municipality from early December to early January.
 The average number of sun-hours in Bodø is highest in June with a daily average of 22.1 hours.

+Bodø Municipality is located along the Skjerstadfjorden, south of Steigen Municipality, west of Sørfold Municipality and Fauske Municipality, northwest of Saltdal Municipality, and northeast of Beiarn Municipality and Gildeskål Municipality.
+There are two island municipalities located to the west of Bodø Municipality: Røst Municipality and Værøy Municipality.

 Amongst the strongest tidal currents in the world, with water speeds reaching 22 knots, is Saltstraumen, situated about 30 km southeast of Bodø.
 The village of Kjerringøy is a well preserved old trading village on the coast about 40 km north of the town of Bodø.
 With its scenic setting and authentic buildings, several movies have been shot at this little port, including Benoni og Rosa (based on Knut Hamsun's novel), I am Dina, and Telegrafisten.

-Skjerstad Fjord in the eastern part of Bodø passes through the Saltstraumen into the Saltfjorden.
+The highest point in the municipality is the 1284.52 m tall mountain Lurfjelltinden, on the border of Beiarn Municipality.
+The Skjerstad Fjord, in the eastern part of Bodø, passes through the Saltstraumen into the Saltfjorden.
 The Saltfjorden then flows west into the Vestfjorden.
 Lakes in the region include Fjærvatnet, Gjømmervatnet, Heggmovatnet, Soløyvatnet, Valnesvatnet, and Vatnvatnet.

 There are also several islands and island groups in Bodø.
 The islands of Straumøya and Knaplundsøya are in the Saltfjorden.
 Several bridges connect these islands to the mainland: Åselistraumen Bridge, Indre Sunnan Bridge, and Saltstraumen Bridge.
 The islands of Landegode, Helligvær, Bliksvær, and Karlsøyvær all lie in the Vestfjorden.
 Several lighthouses are also located out in the Vestfjorden: Bjørnøy Lighthouse, Grytøy Lighthouse, Landegode Lighthouse, Nyholmen Lighthouse, and Tennholmen Lighthouse.